-Sustainability by now plays an integral part in the travel decisions people make as they seek out companies that support their local communities and economies.
+Sustainability now plays an integral part in decision-making as they seek out travel companies that support local communities and economies.

 Locals know the true story of their city better than anyone and positive interactions between them and your guest promote better and lasting relations.
 It’s definitely what travellers want!

-The city holds in its urban embrace an energy, the essence of living that draws the spirit; and where there’s a bit of ugly, as any urban sprawl is likely to remind us of, we can appreciate the juxtaposed inner layers of a complex society that helps us to better understand our neighbours.
-We need to look deeper inside the metropolis to find its heart and experience alternative views of its soul; we need to seek the hidden beauty of the barrio; we need to invite our willing hosts to share their culture and lifestyle with visitors and assuage the concerns of the unwilling that their homes won’t be trampled in the process; and we need to add value to the local economies.
+The city holds in its urban embrace an energy, the essence of living that draws the spirit; and where there’s a bit of ugly, as any urban sprawl is likely to remind us of, we can appreciate the juxtaposed inner layers of a complex society.
+It helps us to better understand our neighbours.
+As we look deeper inside the metropolis, we find its heart and experience alternative views of its soul; we see the hidden beauty of the barrio.
+Let’s invite our willing hosts to share their culture and lifestyle with visitors and assuage the concerns of the unwilling that their homes won’t be trampled in the process; and supply some sustainable value to their local economies.
+SUP